 Host: There’s sort of a patient bill of rights about it.

 Dr. Milanovich: Yeah, absolutely.
 It’s always up to the patient, or in this case the patient and their families whether or not they want to conduct clinical trials.
 As pediatric oncologists we do lots of clinical trials.
 First and foremost we always are about giving our patients what’s the best option.
-So there are often times where I’ll say, “We have a clinical trial that while technically you may be eligible for it, in our judgement based on everything we know, we don’t think that that’s the best treatment option for you.”
+So there are often times where I’ll say, “We have a clinical trial that while technically you may be eligible for it, in our judgment based on everything we know, we don’t think that that’s the best treatment option for you.”

 Dr. Milanovich: So sometimes that comes from us as providers saying, “Yeah, there are clinical trials, but we think there’s a standard of care that’s very good and you should do that.”
 The flipside is also true.